sqym/ALPHA-MODEL-SoftwareX/ALPHA MODEL/readme.txt

 --------------------------------------------------------------------------------------------------------------------------
 The source code needs to be run in the Debug mode in Qt Creator ver 5.9.9 in C++11 and MinGW_32bit kit pack.
 Click the "Newbee12 .pro" to run the code.
 Because the MinGW_32bit kit is an old pack and the Qt version is old, you may fail to run the source code for many reasons.
 ----------------------------------------------------------------------------------------------------------------------------
 Considering this, we packaged the project into a executable software in the "ALPHA MODEL" file folder.
-You can download this file folder (or the corresponding .zip pack), open and click the "ALPHA MODEL .exe" to run this program without Qt creator.
+You can download this file folder, open and click the "ALPHA MODEL .exe" to run this program without Qt creator.
 We recommend you to run the program in this way.
 --------------------------------------------------------------------------------------------------------------------------
 The helpfile.txt contains instruction guide that provides information on how to use the functions in the program.
 The test data is excel_example.xlsx